shadmehr1/CAD-Harmonic-Drive-Actuator/README.md

 # Hollow Shaft Actuator — CAD Study

 This project is a CAD and design exercise to develop my mechanical modeling skills and learn the internal architecture of a hollow shaft actuator.
 I reverse engineered it from a cross-section of a harmonic drive I was given for an interview.
-(Given permission to share this information.)
 <p></p>
 The PowerPoint **Harmonic Drive Actuator Project.pptx** dives into design, assembly, material information, and further elaborates on all design features.